Pistachio & Cranberry Shortbread

 Sugar Cut Out Cookies… My Best Ever!

-I have to state that sugar cookies are difficult to make out of gf flour; they have to be sturdy enough when rolled out that you can handle them and get them to the baking sheet.
-I can’t say that I have loved any I have made in past years; not terrible but just not the best.
-Last year I tried a totally different tack; I used my favorite Betty Croker cookie cookbook recipe that is normally made with all-purpose flour and just subbed in 1 for 1 GF flour; I used Bob’s Redmill.
+I have to say that sugar cookies are difficult to make out of gf flour; they have to be sturdy enough when rolled out that you can handle them and get them to the baking sheet and still taste delicate and delicious.
+I had trouble finding a great recipe; not terrible but just not the best.
+A few years ago, I tried a totally different tack; I used my favorite Betty Croker cookie cookbook recipe that is normally made with all-purpose flour and just subbed in 1 for 1 GF flour; I used Bob’s Redmill.
 Exact same amount.
-They were a bit fragile in the cut out process but I was able to do it and the flavor and texture is superior in my opinion.
+They were a bit fragile in the cut-out process, but I was able to do it and the flavor and texture is superior in my opinion.
+Making a batch this afternoon with friends!

 Notes: I added lemon extract to give a bit more flavor and I sprinkled them with colored sugar.
 Do suggest you sprinkle as you make and not get the baking sheet coated in colored sugar as it burns and can have a negative flavor impact as well as causing cookie edges to burn.
 Let them cool on the cookie sheet for about 3 minutes so they are a bit firmed up and be gentle in that moving process to the cooling rack.